arnold-c/CSDNoise/manuscript/manuscript.typ

 This analysis provides a framework to explicitly explore these trade-offs through the comparison of survival curves.
 A larger separation at the end of the time series between the emergent and null simulation lines indicates higher accuracy, as there is a greater difference in the true positive and false positive rates.
 Faster declines indicate a (relatively) more sensitive alert system with more advanced warning of emergence.
-Under the simulation constraints placed here (i.e., equal weighting to speed and specificity to the alert system's accuracy, with the results of the more specific system being presented in cases where multiple thresholds hyperparameters provide the same accuracy), generally, the use of RDTs does not increase the speed of the warning for the EWS metrics that are predictive of emergence.
+Under the simulation constraints placed here (i.e., equal weighting to speed and specificity to the alert system's accuracy, with the results of the more specific system being presented in cases where multiple thresholds hyperparameters provide the same accuracy), generally, the use of imperfect diagnostic tests does not increase the speed of the warning for the EWS metrics that are predictive of emergence.
 This is likely a consequence of imperfect diagnostic tests producing more false positive cases, which, without appropriate penalization, would otherwise lead to high false alert rates under the same EWS hyperparameters.
 Adjusting the relative weighting of alert sensitivity and specificity used to compute the alert accuracy would allow for an exploration of alternative scenarios.
 Additionally, multiple hyperparameter combinations can produce identical alert accuracy i.e., some combinations will favor the speed of alert at the expensive of its specificity, and _vice versa_.